DICTIONARY OF AUTOMOTIVE TERMS - "Bo"

 Bonnet

-1. British term for vehicle Hood to cover the front engine bay.
+1. British term for vehicle hood to cover the front engine bay.

 2. A wire-netting cowl covering the top of a ventilating pipe or chimney.